microenvgen/Culturomics/Initial communities analysis/README.md

-This folder contains de files and script to perform the analyses carried out in the test communities described in the manuscript.
+This folder contains de files and scripts to perform the analyses carried out in the test communities described in the manuscript.